ilsegaertner/Chat-app/README.md

 ## Features

 - Select the background of the chat(four colors to choose)
-- Sign-in with username
+- Sign-in and anonymous authentication with a username
 - Sending/receiving messages in real-time
 - images/location sharing
-- Offline viewing of the cashed messages
+- Offline viewing of cashed messages

 ## Technologies used